Cibiv/Teaser/README.md

 The Teaser virtual machine image will be made available soon.

 ## Advanced Users: Installation
 For advanced users we recommend installing Teaser directly on your computer.
-Teaser supports UNIX systems and is bundled with an automatic installation script that will automatically download and install a predefined set of read mappers and read simulators.
+Teaser is bundled with an installation script that will download and install a predefined set of read mappers and read simulators.

 Requirements:
 * UNIX-like Operating System